MAGALA-RICHARD/apsimNGpy-documentations/doc/moo.rst

-Step 4a: Define Decision Variables (Approach 1 - Direct List)
+Step 4a: Define decision variables (Approach 1 - direct List)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can directly supply a list of variables to optimize as follows:.